pabo/eatit/README.md

 Welcome to Eat it!
 ==================
-This is a proof-of-concept project with some tongue-in-cheek styling (Eat it, Weird Al), developed as a code sample for gofundme.com.
+This is a proof-of-concept project with some tongue-in-cheek styling (Eat it, Weird Al), developed as a code sample.
 It consists of a simple php json service and an HTML/javascript/jQuery front-end.
 To get started, open up index.html and begin typing a query into the search box.
 As you type, it will fetch results from the json service, and create the autocompleter you can interact with.
 Use either the mouse or the arrow up/down and enter keys to choose a selection.

 YELP!
 BIG CAVEAT!
 -----------------